Sbozzolo/kuibit/_sources/cactus_horizons.rst.txt

 .. note::

    ``AHFinderDirect`` and ``QuasiLocalMeasures`` use different indexing systems.
-   At the moment, ``PostCactus`` cannot connect the two automatically, so an horizon is identified by both the numbers.
+   At the moment, ``kuibit`` cannot connect the two automatically, so an horizon is identified by both the numbers.

 To access horizon information, use the bracket notation, for example, if ``sim``